For a faster, more profitable home sale

 Wall paint colors - Consider painting your bedroom walls if they are too bright, too dark or dirty.
-Nothing updates a room faster (and cheaper!) than a fresh coat of paint.
+There is nothing that updates a room faster (and cheaper!) than a fresh coat of paint.

 The style in the above photo is simply too "taste-specific."
 It's outdated, fussy and far too feminine.
 A master bedroom should appeal to both sexes.

 Once popular, this style is now a tacky remnant of the past and will appeal to very few buyers.

 The furniture, drapes and accessories are an easy fix, but the dated wallpaper may deter buyers from making an offer.

 Wallpaper can be a real deterrent to selling a home--most buyers just don't want to deal with it.
 Increase the number of offers on your house by removing the wallpaper yourself.

 Return from declutter your bedroom to declutter your home